Edmonds Woodway High School: Music programs

-The Jazz Ensemble I has been accepted into the Essentially Ellington jazz festival on five occasions, in 2003, 2007, 2010, 2013, and 2017.
-The band regularly participates in Starbucks' Hot Java Cool Jazz performance held at the historic Paramount Theater each March.
-They have attended the Portland Jazz Festival (Portland, Oregon), where the two outstanding soloists of the festival (band and choir) were both EWHS students.
-They have also participated regularly in the University of Idaho Jazz Festival Moscow, Idaho at the Lionel Hampton Jazz Festival, where they won the Sweepstakes Award in 2018.
-The program has a thriving jazz combo culture and has supported winning jazz combos several times, including in 2018.
+The Jazz Ensemble I participates in Starbucks' Hot Java Cool Jazz performance held at the historic Paramount Theater each March.
+They have attended the Portland Jazz Festival (Portland, Oregon), the Leavenworth Jazz Festival in 2024 with Whitworth University's Jazz Ensemble, and have also participated regularly in the Lionel Hampton Jazz Festival at the University of Idaho in Moscow, ID, where they won the Sweepstakes Award in 2018, and the 4A Combo Award in 2023.
+The Jazz and Band programs are led by Jake Bergevin as of the 2025–2026 school year.

+Jazz Ensemble 1 participated in Jazz at Lincoln Center Orchestra's Essentially Ellington contest in New York 5 times in 2003, 2007, 2010, 2013, and 2017.
+The group has also performed at the Montreux Jazz Festival, North Sea Jazz Festival, and Disney World.